la2050/archive/_projects/2015/biotech-leaders-academy-growing-diverse-entrepreneurs-in-biotech-via-hands-on-work-and-mentorship.md

   students can showcase the work and lessons they’ve learned during their summer.
 Lastly, ELAC will also be the site of the entrepreneurship classes that take place throughout the students’ summer.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'Biotech Leaders Academy can be launched and fully executed with $100,000.'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- LA Bioscience Hub Internship Match for 20 students (50% match): $52,000 Employer Recruitment and Match Program Development: $10,500 Student Recruitment, Selection, and Orientation: $7,800 Student Placement into Internship Positions: $3,200 Course Curriculum Development and Teaching: $22,000 End-of-Program Presentation Event: $3,300
-   Program Evaluation: $1,200
-   TOTAL: $100,000
 How do you plan to scale the success of your proposal?: |- We intend to scale Biotech Leaders Academy in the following ways:
    - Establish stronger partnerships with academic institutions, particularly those with programs dedicated to increasing diversity in STEM, so that more students can connect with industry leaders and internships, and gain valuable biotech entrepreneurship skills.